eTextile/Matrix/Arduino/README.md

  - Keyboard Layout: US English

 ## Program Synopsis
-To get each sensor value, the microcontrôleur performs lines and columns sweeping.
-To do these measurements, the lines of the matrix are connected to digital IO pins and the columns are connected to analog input pins.
-The lines and columns sweeping activate a digital pin and measure each of the analog inputs pins.
+To get each sensor value, the microcontrôleur performs rows and columns sweeping.
+To do these measurements, the matrix rows are connected to digital IO pins and the columns are connected to analog input pins.
+The rows and columns sweeping activate a digital pin and measure each of the analog inputs pins.
 The digital pins that are not in use are set in the high impedance state.

 ![alt tag](http://etextile-summercamp.org/swatch-exchange/wp-content/uploads/2015/05/Matrix_011.png)